 Easily digestible titles, headings, meta descriptions, and complete video transcriptions are other ways that can help ensure your website is ADA compliant as well as support your website’s SEO performance.
-When your content is easily accessible to all users, it is also easily indexable by Googlebots as they crawl through each of your web pages, one of the top goals of SEO.
+When your content is easily accessible to all users, it is also easily indexable by Googlebot as it crawls through each of your web pages, one of the top goals of SEO.

 Similarly, keeping all webpage copy in an HTML or text-based format is important for accessibility and SEO.
 In other words, avoid the use of text in images and graphics, or in a way that cannot be parsed or indexed.
 In short, make sure all content is easily understood and accessible by both Google and users.

 Case in point - ADA compliant websites easily stand out from non-compliant websites and are great for SEO.
-Lea Scudamore is a dominant and guiding force on both SEO and ADA website compliance.
-She has published several articles on why accessibility is suitable for both users and SEO.
+Learn more from Lea Scudamore on why accessibility is suitable for both users and SEO.
 We also recommend Media Sesh's review of SEO & alt text.

 The cost of building a website that is ADA compliant is far less than the cost of penalties and lawsuits that can ensue from non-compliance.
 According to a report by UsableNet, there were over 3,550 lawsuits filed against businesses with noncompliant websites in 2020 alone.